-If your vehicle has a fixed roof, an anchor bracket for a top strap is located behind the passenger's seat in the cargo area.
+If your vehicle is a Z06, an anchor bracket for a top strap is located behind the passenger's seat in the cargo area.
 Anchor the top strap to the bracket.

-If your vehicle is a convertible or has a removable roof, don't use a child restraint with a top strap because the strap can't be anchored properly.
+If your vehicle is a convertible or has a removable roof, don't use a child restraint with a top strap in your vehicle because the strap cannot be anchored properly.
 You shouldn't use this type of child restraint without anchoring the top strap.